Last updated: April 27, 2023

 Step 2: Get a Registered Agent in Maryland

-Next up, you need to get a registered agent located in Maryland.
+You need to appoint a registered agent located in Maryland.

-A resident agent can be an individual or business entity located in Maryland that acts as the official representative of your LLC for any legal documents or services that need to be sent out in case something happens with your business, such as getting sued by a customer or another party involved.
+A resident agent can be an individual or business entity that acts as the official representative of your LLC to receive service of process.

 The registered agent also needs to be available during normal office hours, so this information needs to be in the Articles of Organization submitted to the Maryland Business Express website.